Skip to content

 Rotterdam - Market Hall

-The market hall was opened in 2014, it is like a vast office complex, and it is known to locals as Koopboog, and when you go there, you will see a soaring arched ceiling of its food hall, and there are plenty of fish, vegetables and many other products.
+The market hall was opened in 2014.
+It is like a vast office complex known to locals as Koopboog.
+When you go there, you will see a soaring arched ceiling in its food hall, where there are plenty of fish, vegetables, and many other products.

 Also, besides buying food and vegetables, you can find fast food and excellent restaurants that serve traditional Dutch dishes, Indonesian dishes, Spanish tapas, and many other cuisines.